Housing for older people

-They also have a ‘teach yourself’ workbook on Housing, Care and Related Finance in Later Life.
+Silverlinks has a document on Housing, Care and Related Finance in Later Life.

-Care & Repair Newcastle and Newcastle City Council have developed an online tool with First Stop.
+Care & Repair Newcastle and Newcastle City Council have developed an online tool with EAC.
 The HOOP tool can be used in a variety of formats.
-There are paper versions held in libraries, or you can go online and take part in a question/answer form which enables you to get results as you go, or save your results and read through their helpful advice at the end.
-You can also request a phone call to talk through the information.
-Suggested information is linked to Information NOW.
+There is an online question/answer form which enables you to get results as you go, or save your results and read through their advice at the end.

 Downsizingdirect.com provides free advice to help you make the informed choices about your housing situation, including help to stay in your current home or help you move somewhere more suitable.

-Care Directory is an online directory where you can search for care homes and nursing homes by county, by postcode, by town and by type of care.
+Care Homes in Newcastle is an online directory where you can search for care homes and nursing homes by county, by postcode, by town and by type of care.